Updated April 15, 2023

-Important Types of DNS Servers – We hear a lot about DNS Servers in our day to day life.
-Most of the time, its actually our web browser showing us a page stating DNS request failed or something similar.
+We hear a lot about DNS Servers in our day-to-day life.
+Our web browser usually shows us a page stating DNS request failed or something similar.
 So, what exactly are DNS Servers?
-How do they affect the whole internet.
-Some even said that if the DNS servers do not exist, then the whole internet would shut down.
+How do they affect the whole Internet?
+Some even said the entire Internet would shut down if the DNS servers did not exist.
 Are those threats real?
-Lets take a deep look into DNS servers and how their existence affects us.
+Let’s look deeply into DNS servers and how their existence affects us.

-DNS Servers and the Myth
+DNS Servers and Myth

-The only worse thing here, is that till now you can ping to a specific DNS Server using your terminal or your command prompt to get its IP Address or you can even do a Who is lookup to check it, but if the internet goes down, there wont be a DNS Server to ping to either by command prompts and terminals or by doing a who is lookup.
-The only possible way to connect would be to remember or list down all the IP Addresses of the website you visit.
-But seriously, I don’t think the Internet is an easy to go down thing.
-So, now since the Myth is busted, lets take a look at how things actually work in the DNS Server.
+The only worse thing here is that till now, you can ping a specific DNS Server using your terminal or your command prompt to get its IP Address, or you can even do a Who is a lookup to check it, but if the Internet goes down, there won’t is a DNS Server to ping to either by command prompts and terminals or by doing a who is lookup.
+The only possible way to connect would be to remember or list down all the IP Addresses of the Website you visit.
+But seriously, I don’t think the Internet is easy to go down.
+So, now that the Myth is busted let us look at how things work in the DNS Server.

 DNS Records and DNS Queries